Therapeutic Art Classes in West LA

 If you are a group of adults or adolescents seeking an outlet for creative self-expression, stress relief, and socialization, contact the MEG Learning Center about scheduling an event at our site.
 We provide the location, materials, and guided instruction to support an engaging creative experience or collective art therapy session.
 Whether you are planning a special event or a regular opportunity to socialize and decompress, we can accommodate your group in our space!

 Keely Collin, M.A.

 Keely Collin was born and raised in Los Angeles, and holds a Masters degree in Educational Psychology from Pepperdine University as well as extensive art training from schools in Madrid, Florence, and Los Angeles.
 She has been an educator for over 10 years and has taught visual art courses ranging from photography, painting, mixed-media, and sculpture.
 Keely believes that every person has a creative spirit that is waiting to unfold, and her goal is to tap into that part of each individual and see it flourish.
 In her teaching practice, she incorporates an array of different media and styles to help guide the student to find their own creative voice and method for self-expression.
 Her approach is to use positive reinforcement to inspire students’ personal growth throughout the learning process.

 You can start the enrollment process by calling us at (424) 276-1524.
-We will ask you a few screening questions and set an intake appointment and discuss your concerns to determine if Therapeutic Art or Music is right for you or your student.
+We will ask you a few screening questions and set an intake appointment and discuss your concerns to determine if Therapeutic Art is right for you or your student.

-Therapeutic Art or Music sessions are usually held in the afternoon or evening, at our location at 10340 Santa Monica Blvd, Los Angeles, CA 90025.
+Therapeutic Art sessions are usually held in the afternoon or evening, at our location at 10340 Santa Monica Blvd, Los Angeles, CA 90025.
 Off-site sessions may be available as well.
 For information on our current availability and group schedule, call us at(424) 276-1524 or email us at email@example.com.